-Data sharing on a mutually agreed format / interval may be provided to SRLM for initiating various strategies including recovery etc. The financing banks may enter into a Memorandum of Understanding (MOU) for regular data sharing with the State Rural Livelihood Missions, through the CBS platform.
+Data sharing on a mutually agreed format / interval may be provided to DAY-NRLM or State Rural Livelihood Missions (SRLMs) for initiating various strategies including recovery etc. The financing banks are advised to regularly share data on loans to SHGs with the DAY-NRLM or SRLMs, directly from the CBS platform.

-14. NRLM support to the bankers:
+14. DAY-NRLM support to the bankers:

 - 14.1 SRLM would develop strategic partnerships with major banks at various levels.
-It would invest in creating enabling conditions for both the banks and the poor for a mutually rewarding relationship. - 14.2 SRLM will assist the SHGs through imparting Financial literacy, extending counselling services on savings, credit and training on Micro-investment Planning embedded in capacity building. - 14.3 Improving quality of banking services to poor clients by positioning customer relationship managers (Bank Mitra). - 14.4 Leveraging IT mobile technologies and institutions of poor and youth as business facilitators and business correspondents. - 14.5.
-Community based recovery mechanism: One exclusive sub -committee for SHG Bank Linkage may be formed at village/cluster/ block level which will provide support to the banks in ensuring proper utilization of loan amount, recovery etc. The bank linkage sub committee members from each village level federation along with project staff will meet once in a month under the chairmanship of the Branch Manager in the branch premises with the agenda items relating to bank linkage.
+It would invest in creating enabling conditions for both the banks and the poor for a mutually rewarding relationship. - 14.2 SRLM will assist the SHGs through imparting financial literacy, extending counselling services on savings, credit and training on Micro-investment Planning embedded in capacity building. - 14.3 SRLMs will extend support to banks for improving quality of banking services to poor clients including follow-up for recovery of over dues if any, by positioning customer relationship managers (Bank Mitra/ Sakhi) with every bank branch involved in financing of SHGs. - 14.4 Leveraging IT mobile technologies and institutions of poor, youth or SHG member as business facilitators and business correspondents. - 14.5.
+Community Based Repayment mechanism (CBRM): One exclusive sub committee for SHG Bank Linkage may be formed at village/cluster/ block level which will provide support to the banks in ensuring proper utilization of loan amount, recovery etc. The bank linkage sub committee members from each village level federation along with project staff will meet once in a month under the chairmanship of the Branch Manager in the branch premises with the agenda items relating to bank linkage.